 Star in Your Own Adventure

 Competitours, founded in 2009, is most often compared to the show The Amazing Race, with its unknown destinations and challenges.
-That’s a poor comparision.
-It’s true, Competitours runs in a similar vein; unkown destinations, teams of people, and challenges, Competitours is about personal growth and exploring culture, not about hard competions, racing or speed.
+That’s a poor comparison.
+It’s true, Competitours runs in a similar vein; unknown destinations, teams of people, and challenges, Competitours is about personal growth and exploring culture, not about hard competitions, racing or speed.
 The challenges are real, and the top three teams with the highest standing at the end share the $7,200 cash prize.

 The difference? ( Well, besides a million viewer audience?) “ There’s no drama queens, no humiliations, no gross factor, “ Steve assures me. “ We don’t want you to have a bad time, just nudge you out of your comfort zone.”

 Competitours is focused around challenges.
 During each tour contestants have to face culinary, cultural, soft adventure and historical challenges.
 These are unique experiences are designed to showcase the region.
 Contestants travel around a city or area, and delve into the culture in a way they may not have ever considered.
 “The stakes are high enough to be fun, but not so high that it causes people to be unfriendly,” Belkin explains.

 Wendy Chan, a former participant, said “For us, it was more about having fun, completing all our challenges and not embarrass ourselves by coming in last.”